cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 Invalid ZIP codes are preserved unchanged, and these rows are reported in the individual response files with their invalid ZIPs.

+Additionally, beginning in wave 4, items D6 and D7 ask respondents for race and ethnicity.
+These columns are **not** available in the microdata files due to reidentification concerns.
+However, contingency tables that aggregate by race and other demographic variables [are available](contingency-tables.md).

 ## Wave 1

 Wave 1 was first deployed on April 6, 2020.
 This was replaced by Wave 2, but